geins-io/geins-sdk/apps/docs/packages/cms/pages.md

+---
+title: Pages
+description: How to work with pages in the Geins CMS
+tags:
+  - sdk
+  - cms
+  - pages
+---

 # Page

 The Page module in Geins CMS enables you to create, manage, and render content-rich pages within your application.
 Pages are central content elements that can hold various widgets and structured data, allowing for a customizable and flexible design.